kaushik-i-b/nodejs_multithreading-experiment/README.md

-hi this is a experiment for to achieve multithreading in javascript nodejs
+hi this is a experiment to achieve multithreading in javascript nodejs